erikeldridge/erikeldridge.github.com/_posts/2017-12-24-netbook-development.md

 Aside: the Lambda editor seems like a simplified Cloud9 IDE 🤔

 Setting up Cloud9 was straightforward.
 Kudos to that team for a great product, and AWS for integrating it well.

+### Updates

+The past couple months' AWS bills are around $1, mostly for EBS (The OS alone is 4GB).

+This whole plan of using a chromebook + cloud really shines wrt dynamic resource changes.
+I've been playing around w Anaconda recently, which is an enormous installation.
+I ran out of storage with the default Cloud9 configuration (8GB)

 ## Shell